Review: The Best 5 Yoga Mats

 The heavy-duty mats that you will often practice on in the classroom.
 Manduka’s pro mat in 6mm is one of the thickest, yet heavier options, that will support lifelong practice and beyond (remember PVC does not breakdown and is toxic for the environment).
 With a variety of thicknesses to choose from in both sustainable, studio, and travel options Manduka is the best choice for the yogi who wants a bespoke mat to suit their taste.

 Liforme mini-mats can be used either layered on top of another mat or used on their own as a portable support for your head, hands, elbows, and knees.
 A handy addition to any seasoned yogi who can use a little mat for mediation or use it as an eco-friendly travel mat.

 Pretty grippy towels are often brought into the hot yoga room to soak up the extra sweat and to provide more grip.
 These lightweight towels are super thin and offer a layer between the yogi and the mat who may not want to touch a rented practice mat.
 Yoga Movement and Manduka both offer beautiful versions that will perk up your practice and offer a variety of colorful patterns without having to purchase a new mat altogether.

 Whatever you do, please do not buy a cheap yoga mat that is meant to be used once and thrown away.
-Single-use yoga mats are commonly given as door gifts in events and sold for a price that costs the environment and hazardous to our health.
+Single-use yoga mats are commonly given as door gifts in events, sold for a price that costs the environment, and hazardous to our health.
 The last thing we want to do when working up a sweat and opening our pores is to come in contact with toxic chemicals that do us and the world harm.
 Choose wisely, have a beautiful practice, and enjoy your mat!